Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Experimental Results

 \subsection{Comparison with State-of-the-Art}

-\paragraph{7-Scenes} The 7-Scenes dataset comprises RGB-D images captured in seven indoor scenes using a Kinect RGB-D camera with a resolution of $640 \times 480$.
+\paragraph{7-Scenes} The 7-Scenes dataset captures $640 \times 480$ resolution image sequences in seven indoor scenes.
 We train $f_H$ using the RGB frames and their ground-truth poses.
 Our approach is evaluated against several SOTA SCR systems and FM-based methods.
 Key metrics, including mapping time, map size, relocalization speed, and recall rate, are evaluated.
 The recall rate is defined as the percentage of test frames with pose errors below (1cm, 1$^\circ$).
 Results are summarized in \tref{tab:7scenes_recall}.
-Our single-mode relocalization achieves remarkable efficiency, running at 90$\hertz$, which is 1.6$\times$ faster than ACE, while also improving its recall by 6.4\%.
+Our single-mode relocalization achieves remarkable efficiency, running at 90$\hertz$, which is 1.6$\times$ faster than ACE, while also improving the recall by 6.4\%.
 The sequence mode further delivers SOTA accuracy with high efficiency.
 By comparison, FocusTune and GLACE, both variants of ACE, have notable drawbacks: FocusTune relies on a 3D model and achieves only a modest accuracy gain (+3.9\%), while GLACE sacrifices mapping and relocalization efficiency.
 In contrast, our system achieves a substantial recall improvement (+11\%), while preserving ACE's fast mapping time, compact map size, and relocalization speed.

 The proposed method significantly enhances system performance in environments with repetitive textures.
 The ``Stairs'' sequence is captured on a staircase with numerous repetitive patterns, which poses a significant challenge for accurate relocalization.
 In this scenario, our single-mode and sequence-mode approaches improve the recall rate of ACE by 7.2\% and 13.6\%, respectively.
 This highlights the effectiveness of the sequence-based mapping and relocalization methods, contributing recall rate improvements of 8.9\% and 4.8\%, respectively. \fref{fig:stairs} illustrates scene images and the cumulative error distribution from 0 to 1cm for different systems under this challenging scenario.